 Description of Rufous-backed Robin

 The Rufous-backed Robin (Turdus rufopalliatus) is a slightly smaller relative of the familiar American Robin (Turdus migratorius).
 Many easily visible differences separate the two species.
 Hence, distinguishing a Rufous-backed from an American Robin is pretty trivial with any kind of decent look.
 American Robin has a bright white eye ring that Rufous-backed lacks.
 Subtly, the orbital ring of Rufous-backed Robin is orange, roughly the same color as the iris.
 Consequently it’s often hard to see.

-The Rufous-backed Robin has extensive reddish color on the back and wing coverts where an American Robin is solid gray.
-American Robin has a blackish head and a white throat with short, fine, black streaking, while Rufous-backed Robin has a pale gray head and a larger white patch that extends down onto the upper breast and along the sides of the throat, and its black streaking is longer and coarser.
-This particular Rufous-backed Robin also had traces of orange in both the crown and the wings, something no American Robin would ever show.
+Rufous-backed Robin has extensive reddish color on the back and wing coverts where an American Robin is solid gray.
+Usually, American Robin exhibits a blackish head and a white throat with short, fine, black streaking.
+In contrast, Rufous-backed Robin sports a pale gray head and a large white patch extending to the breast and along the sides of the throat.
+Most often, its black streaking is longer and coarser.
+In addition, this bird had orange traces in the crown and the wings, something no American Robin would ever show.